KanittaSrichan/SP25_DS5111_uay3yb/README.md

      ```
      (This target should produce output saved to `sample_data/ygainers.csv`.)

 Following these steps will ensure that the repository is well-organized and that the setup instructions are clear.
-This will make it easy for anyone, including you in the future or a new team member, to bootstrap a new VM and get the project up and running quickly.
+This will make it easy for anyone, including me in the future or a new team member, to bootstrap a new VM and get the project up and running quickly.

 ---